 No new areas of exposed base metal mineralization outside of the Gossan Zone on the AMIGO claims were confirmed during 2005.
-In 2006, float containing minor copper oxide and sulphide were identified to the north of the Gossan zone hosted within the Backbone Range Formation.
+In 2006, float containing minor copper oxide and sulphide were identified to the north of the Gossan zone hosted within the Backbone Range Formation on the AMIGO and MGM claims.
 The results will be provided in a forthcoming 43-101 report.